openstack-archive/sahara/doc/source/userdoc/guest-requirements.rst

 * Apache Hadoop installed
 * 'hadoop' user created

-See :doc:`hadoop-swift` for information on using Swift with your Sahara cluster (for EDP support Swift integration is currently required).
+See :doc:`hadoop-swift` for information on using Swift with your sahara cluster (for EDP support Swift integration is currently required).

 To support EDP, the following components must also be installed on the guest: